elephasquant/examples/README.md

 2. Create some python files (`main1.py, main2.py`) to run your codes.
 These files are execuators of your codes and can be read by others.

 3. Create the `setup.py` file and run `python setup.py bdist_wheel --exclude-source-files`.
-It will create the binary package and exclude the source files.
+It will create the binary package (`pyd`) and exclude the source files.
+The `pyd` files are [hard to reverse engineer](https://stackoverflow.com/questions/12075042/how-hard-to-reverse-engineer-pyd-files), so it can protect your source code.

 ```powershell
 example01\dist